 Voted as the Top Emerging Destination by Wanderlust Readers in 2020, Kyrgyzstan is a nirvana for active travellers; with a wildly beautiful landscape of stunning mountain ranges, vast lakes and alpine valleys, hiking boots are an essential part of the kit list.

 Sparsely populated and on very few western tourists’ radar, this is crowd-free immersion in big nature at its best.

-The capital, Bishkek, is a great place to start Kyrgyzstan holidays.
-It is a capital city struggling to establish its identity it is also a city packed with leafy streets and parks, and even still houses a Lenin statue as a reminder of its former-Soviet period, though this has been demoted to a small, tucked-away square.
+The capital, Bishkek, is a great place to start your Kyrgyzstan holiday.
+It is a capital city struggling to establish its identity, but also a city packed with leafy streets and parks, and it even still features a Lenin statue as a reminder of its former-Soviet period, though this has been demoted to a small, tucked-away square.

 Visitors in the know are drawn to Lake Issyk Kul where the emerald-green water is flanked by red desert on one side and snow-capped mountains on the other.